 Starch is ideal when you are laundering chef whites, table linens or other flatwork.
 Liquid laundry starch gets deep into the fibres of your fabric for a crisp finish.
 It also makings ironing easier helping reduce turnaround times.

 Hard water can reduce the performance of your cleaning chemicals.
 An alkali wash boost increases the pH of the wash solution in your washing machine to maximise your cleaning chemicals’ performance.
 It is particularly helpful when you are dealing with food and fatty or oily stains.

-Click the DOWNLOAD button below to view our WASHCHEMICAL range and find out more about WASHCO’S range of laundry chemicals and detergents.
+Click the DOWNLOAD button below to find out more about WASHCO’S range of laundry chemicals and detergents.